-By August, a garden can start looking a little tired.
-It may be tempting to throw in the trowel.
+Come August, a garden can start looking a little tired.
+You may be tempted to throw in the trowel.
 But that would be a shame with so many late-summer flowers just coming into bloom.
 All it takes is a little advance planning and some careful pruning, and you can maintain a gorgeous garden all the way until fall.

 A view of our demo garden with the cow ‘show barn’ in the back

 It was a miracle then, that when we opened to the public yesterday, our garden looked better than ever.

 CHOOSING LATE-SUMMER FLOWERS

 Other late-summer flowers like Japanese anemones, goldenrod, Joe Pye weed, physostegia (Obedient Plant), dahlias, zinnias and many plants in the aster family waited until mid month to begin blossoming.

 Hydrangea arborescens ‘Annabelle’